What Is Home Health Care Software and How Does It Work?

 Multi-branch support

-Agencies with multiple locations need synchronized data across all branches.
+Agencies with multiple locations need synchronized data across all branches, so staff at any office can see the same up-to-date patient and scheduling information.

 Increased patient load management

-The software should handle growing patient volumes without performance issues.
+The software should handle growing patient volumes without performance issues, keeping response times steady as caseloads and staff counts increase.

 Staff collaboration features